Please click on the competition name to view the draw table:

 Club Competition Rules

-Rounds of all competitions MUST be completed by the dates specified unless there are exceptional circumstances, such as bad weather/illness.
-In these cases the Competition Secretary must be advised of the problem and they will exercise their prerogative to agree to a later date which should be within 7 days of the original specified date.
+- Rounds of all competitions must be completed by the dates specified for each competition.
+Should a game not be played by the due date then the Competition Secretary must be advised of the reason for any delay and they will they exercise their prerogative to agree to a later date which should be within 7 days of the original specified date.

-The challenger(s) (i.e. the first named) is responsible for arranging the game, booking the rink and engaging the services of a marker if one is required.
+- The challenger(s) (the first named) is responsible for arranging the game, booking the rink and engaging the services of a marker if one is required.
 Markers must be competent and acceptable to both players.

-Player(s) who arrive more than 20 minutes after the agreed start time (unless a delay has been agreed) will be eliminated.
+- Player(s) who arrive more than 20 minutes after the agreed start time (unless a delay has been agreed) will be eliminated.